ningrumdaud/INDONESIAN-WOMEN-IN-TECH-The-Final-Project-Vampire-Terror-Game-/README.md

 <br><b>Game Title: Vampire Terror
 <br>Group: Kelompok A - Kelas C
 <br>Year: 2021
 <br>Description: Vampire Terror Game is an educational game for teens and adults.
 In this game, we implement a Multiple Choice Question (MCQ) quiz model that is wrapped with an adventure story.
 The question bank used in this game is updateable and stored separately from the codes.
-This will make the game can be maintained and developed more easily.
-In the core process of the Vampire Terror game, we implement the random method to shuffle the order of the questions and answer options.
+This will make the game can be maintained and updated more easily.
+In the core process of the Vampire Terror game, we employ a random method to shuffle the order of the questions and answer options.
 In addition to that, 90% of the assets and graphic arts are created by our team.<b>
 <br>
 <br>
 ####################### LIST OF ATTRIBUTIONS ###########################